Nexmo/station/_documentation/messaging/sms/guides/country-specific-features.md

 ---
 title: Country specific features
+description: How different countries' SMS sending rules can affect your campaign.
+navigation_weight: 3
 ---

 # Country specific features

-Find out how SMS differences in SMS implementation in different markets and territories can affect your campaign
+Find out how different SMS implementations in different markets and territories can affect your campaign.

 ## Overview